sfxcode/sapphire-core/doc_main_window.md

 ---
 title: MainWindowController
 tags: [info, tutorial]
-keywords: CDI, MainWindowController, ContentManager
+keywords: CDI, MainWindowController, ViewController, ContentManager
 last_updated: October 7, 2015
-summary: "Step by step tutorial - MainWindowController"
+summary: "Step by step tutorial - ViewController"

 ---

+## ViewController

+ViewController is the base class for all Controller used by the sapphire framework.

+ViewController points to the root pane of the corresponding ui node.

+ A ViewController can be instantiated by a FXML File and his ClassName or by manually creating an instance.

 ## MainWindowController

 The MainWindowController is used for managing the base Layout-Parts of the application.
+All Controller of these Parts also subclasses ViewController.

 * NavigationController (top)
 * WorkspaceController (middle)